 We can help you take the next step in living life.

-It is a new year and accordingly many of us made new year's resolutions.
-Have you considered making a relationship resolution?
+It is a new year and 2022 is behind us.
+As we continue to face challenges this new year our relationships are more important than ever.
+If you have made a New Year's resolution, why not also consider making a relationship resolution?
 And with Valentine's Day approaching, this is a great time to think about what that resolution would entail.
 It is important to remember that growing a healthy, loving relationship over the days . . . months ... and years requires constant dedication and focus.
 Make a commitment to see each day as an opportunity to improve your relationship and look at areas in your marriage that need reconciliation – whether big or small.
 Take this opportunity to make a relationship resolution today.

 One area that may require a relationship resolution is how we handle reconnecting with our spouse after an argument.
 How many times have you and your spouse had an argument and you know that each of you share quite equally in the disagreement?
 If you are like the typical couple, you say "most of the time."
 How then can we smooth over the hurt feelings and bring that bonding connection back into the relationship in the areas where it has been wounded?
 This could be easier than you realize.
 Consider taking the first step in acknowledging whatever your part was leading up to the quarrel.
 Once you have your thoughts in order, ensure that you are in a place where you won’t be interrupted.